-Globally, there are 7.9billion people in the world, and 8.3billion of them using mobile devices.
-Out of that number, only a 4.9billion of them are internet users while a 4.6billion are active social media users.
+Globally, there are 7.9 billion people in the world who are using 8.3 billion mobile devices.
+Out of that number of the 7.9 billion people, only a 4.9billion of them are internet users while a 4.6billion are active social media users.
 West Africa has only a 3.6% share of global internet users.
 The sub-region represents only 1.6% of the total population of social media users.

 According to the Web Foundation’s report in 2021, globally, men are 21% more likely to be online than women.